-Classification of Impairment Temporary Classification refers to the timing of the illness/incident that caused the impaired performance or failure to meet the assessment date.
-Classification is used to determine whether the application can be assessed for Special Consideration, or referred to an alternative application process: An illness/incident that happens at the time of assessment.
+Classification of Impairment Classification refers to the timing of the illness/incident that caused the impaired performance or failure to meet the assessment date.
+Classification is used to determine whether the application can be assessed for Special Consideration, or referred to an alternative application process: Temporary An illness/incident that happens at the time of assessment.
 Handled through Special Consideration process.
-Permanent A long-term illness/condition/disability.
-Not handled through Special Consideration.
-Refer to the policy on Equal Education Opportunities (AC-99/05) Parts A and B Recurring An ongoing illness/incident that started as temporary, and continues to impact on assessments for a longer period of time. • Not automatically handled through the Special Consideration process.
+A long-term illness/condition/disability.
+Permanent Not handled through Special Consideration.
+Refer to the policy on Equal Education Opportunities (AC-99/05) Parts A and B Recurring An ongoing illness/incident that started as temporary, and continues to impact on assessments for a longer period of time.
+Kecurning Not automatically handled through the Special Consideration process.
 Grounds of Impairment The reason/cause of impairment: Personal illness/injury Temporary illness or accident/injury at the time of assessment.
 Bereavement The death of a close family member or friend at the time of assessment.
 Exceptional circumstances beyond the control of a student The circumstance/s the application is based on; considered on a case-by-case basis.
 It must be proved that the circumstance/s is outside of the norm, beyond the control of the student, and could not have been anticipated (i.e. the student did not have the opportunity to make alternative arrangements before the assessment date).
 Types of Assessment Assessments are grouped into three categories for Special Consideration.
 NOTE: A student cannot apply for Special Consideration towards their final grade.
 Special Consideration is based on impaired performance or failure to attend an assessment item.
 Internal assessment Within the context of Special Consideration, all items of assessment that are not an in-class test/examination or formal examination.
-In-class test/examination All tests and examinations scheduled in class time and/or the formal teaching weeks of the programme.
-Formal examination Examinations held during the formal examination period.
-Impact of Impairment Unable to present work for an assessment by the due date Applies to Internal Assessment.
-The inability to submit take-home work by the due date or present in-class work (e.g. presentation) on the scheduled date.
+In-class test/examination Formal examination Examinations held during the formal examination period.
+Impact of Impairment Unable to present work for an assessment by the due date work by the due date or present in-class work (e.g. presentation) on